Young Communist League of Finland: Organisation

 The members of SKNL were organised in small cells, under the political direction of district organisations.
 Due to the conspiratory nature of the SKNL organisation, it never became a mass movement.
 The organisation itself claimed that the membership peaked at around 2,000, but a more realistic figure is that the total membership never reached much higher than 1,000.
 In the labour movement the existence of SKNL was known, but most people did not know who belonged to the league and/or how it functioned.

-SKNL organised young people between the ages of 14 to 24.
+SKNL organised young people between the ages of 14 and 24.
 Its constitution stipulated that SKNL was an independent organisation, but under the political leadership of SKP.
 SKP and SKNL were bound to assist each other in all types of activities.
 The highest decision-making body of SKNL was the congress and the Central Committee.
 As of 1928 there were seven district organisations of SKNL; Helsinki, Tampere, Vaasa, Viipuri, Kuopio, Oulu and Turku.

 In 1926 SKP established a youth bureau in Moscow, in order to assist SKNL.
 The organisers of the youth bureau included Toivo Antikainen, Pekka Paasonen, Hannes Mäkinen, Kaarlo Kosunen, Hertta Kuusinen, Inkeri Lehtinen, Eino Lehto and Ville Honkanen.

 In the 1920s, left-wing early youth (under 14) work was organised inside Työväen Järjestönuorten Liitto.
 After the TJN was banned this became responsibility of the SKNL.
 Pioneer groups were built and in the beginning of 1931 a new national organisation was formed under the guidance of SKNL.
 The SKNL pioneers had activity in the biggest cities and it published Pioneeri.
 SKNL decided to close down the pioneer wing in 1934–1935.